wonkyjunky/LangLearn/README.md

 # Description

-LangLearn is an android chat app that allows users to communicate in different languages.
+LangLearn is an android chat app that allows users to communicate in different languages.<br/>
-Users can post their blogs/chat in their local lanuages and LangLearn will translate them in selected language.
+Users can post their blogs/chat in their local lanuages and LangLearn will translate them in selected language.<br/>
-So that Users can communicate without any language barriers.
+So that Users can communicate without any language barriers.<br/>

 # Team Members